josephwecker/udon-c/docs/DECIDED.md

  #{...}              # Embedded comment.
 You know you love it.
 But would then
                        be impossible to use well w/ Ruby.

+ nah, we should do |{#        }

+ what about a simplification for line-ending comments though?

+ and here is some normal text blah blah    #| comment even though I'm in freetext

+ meh... probably opens a can of worms...

 ## NODES
 * Allow attributes of a node to continue to be scattered all over the place?
+* Is this meaningful:
+    |hello
+      here is some text
+        |am I a node? whose node am I?
+The texts? |hello's with a warning?
+          interpreted simply as text, with warning?
+* Class assignments on their own line?

 ## PARSING
 * Error on tab/space mixing?